St Bede's College (Mentone): Curriculum

+Years 9 and 10 students also complete the subjects listed above, some of which are elective subjects.
+This framework is designed to comply with the Australian Curriculum.

+St Bede's College offers its senior students the Victorian Certificate of Education (VCE) and VCE Vocational Major.

 Technology

-In 2016, the college's F1 in Schools team, Infinitude, set the World Record at the World Finals in Austin, Texas, in collaboration with Brighton Secondary School, Adelaide.
+In 2016, the College's F1 in Schools team, Infinitude, set the World Record at the World Finals in Austin, Texas, in collaboration with Brighton Secondary School, Adelaide.

-Also in this same year, a team of students successfully won the Australian STEM Video Game Challenge in the Year 9-12 Gamemaker/Gamestar Mechanic category with their game Spectrum.
+In this same year, a team of students successfully won the Australian STEM Video Game Challenge in the Year 9–12 Gamemaker/Gamestar Mechanic category with their game Spectrum.